 While prices for lawn mowers do vary, regardless of what you pay, you expect to get your money’s worth.
-Like most products, there are good, better, and best, but again, like most products, when properly taken care of a “good” product can last just as long “best” product.
+Like most products, there are good, better, and best.
+But like most products, when properly taken care of, a “good” product can last just as long as the “best” product.
 Here are some tips to improve the longevity of your lawn mower.

 What can you do to maintain your lawn mower?